Sexual selection in humans: Common preferences in either sex

-Sexual selection preferences are general terms by which the mating and reproductive process are understood.
-As one article states, sexual selection is in essence a process which favors sexual displays for attraction, aggressiveness, dominance, size, and strength, and the ability to exclude competitors by force if necessary, or by using resources to win.
+Sexual selection is in essence a process which favors sexual displays for attraction, aggressiveness, dominance, size, and strength, and the ability to exclude competitors by force if necessary, or by using resources to win.
 Both male and female use voice, face, and other physical characteristics to assess a potential mate's ability to reproduce, as well as their health.
 Together with visual and chemical signals, these crucial characteristics which are likely to enhance the ability to produce offspring, as well as long-term survival prospects, can be assessed and selections made.

 Sexual selection in males

 Contest competition

-Contest competition is form of sexual selection in which mating is obtained by using force or the threat of force to exclude same-sex competitors from mates.
+Contest competition is a form of sexual selection in which mating is obtained by using force or the threat of force to exclude same-sex competitors from mates.
 Male contest competition favors large body size, which is seen in the sexual dimorphism of human males and females.
 In all living hominid species, males are more muscular, allowing them to have more strength and power.
 Human males have 61% more overall muscle mass compared to females.
 This greater muscle mass allows males to gain greater acceleration, speed, and more powerful striking movements.
 Compared to females, human males exhibit more same-sex aggression, which peaks in young adulthood.

 Male contest competition also often favors threat displays, which allow one competitor to submit without a costly fight.
 Low vocalization fundamental frequencies (perceived as vocal pitch) increase the perception of threat among human males.
 Controlling for body size, lower male fundamental frequency relative to females tends to evolve in polygynous anthropoid primates, where males compete more intensely for mates.
 Chimpanzees and humans have the greatest sexual dimorphism in fundamental frequency of all hominids.
 Males are also more likely to engage in physical risks in front of competitors, and males who take more physical risks are perceived as being stronger.
 Status badges such as facial hair are generally related to men being perceived as more dominant.
 Facial hair makes the jaw appear more prominent and shows emotions like anger clearly which makes a male appear more threatening.
 Dominance has been associated with increased male mating success.

 Often contest competition produces anatomical weapons such as antlers or large canine teeth; however, hominids lack canine weaponry typical of other primates.
 Reduced canine size may be due to bipedalism and adaptations of the hand.
 Bipedalism is not a common trait, yet many species like the great apes stand on their hind legs when fighting, which increases power behind blows.
 Hominin hands are adapted for gripping tools or hurling objects like stones.
 Bipedalism and utilizing handheld objects such as weapons may have aided early hominins in contest competition, reducing sexual selection pressures of maintaining large canine teeth.